peteroupc/html3dutil/doc/H3DU.PbrMaterial.md

 is the generally observed color of the surface.

-In the <b>specular workflow</b>, this color specifies the amount of light that passes through the material and bounces off (<i>diffuse</i> color).
+In the <b>specular workflow</b>, this color specifies the amount of light that scatters off the material in random directions upon reaching it (<i>diffuse</i> color).
 For most nonmetals, this color is the generally observed color of the surface, though somewhat desaturated.
 Most metals do not reflect the light that passes through them, so for most metals, this color should generally be black or a very dark shade of gray.
-(In physically-based rendering, the sum of albedo and specular colors should not exceed 1.0 in each <a href="H3DU.Math.md#H3DU.Math.colorToLinear">linear RGB</a> channel.)
+(In physically-based rendering, the sum of albedo and specular colors should not exceed 1.0 in each <a href="H3DU.Math.md#H3DU.Math.colorToLinear">linearized sRGB</a> channel.)

 In <b>both workflows</b> in physically-based rendering, the albedo color should not have any added lighting.